-After much wrangling with the school board, the library was located with the Smith School, adjacent to the student's library.
+After much wrangling with the school board, the library was located within the Smith School, adjacent to the student's library.
 The Smith Community Library Society was Incorporated on June 6, 1992.
 All books were donated up to this point.
 Grants were acquired and over the next couple of years our volunteer enrollment and a number of books grew.
 Unfortunately, it became apparent that as we grew, our space was diminishing.
-Also operating hours were difficult, as we had to work with the school on this matter.
+Also, operating hours were difficult, as we had to work with the school on this matter.

 It was always a dream to have a building of our own but it was apparent that we did not have sufficient funds for such a purchase.
 In our search for a new home, we checked into the Agriplex, Legion, Half Century Building, nurses cottage, and even an old boxcar!
 At every turn space, stairs or washroom facilities were a problem.

 In the fall of 1996, we were informed that the forestry complex was being transferred over to A.V.C.
 (Alberta Vocational College) and they wanted to establish a C.A.P. site in Smith.
 We immediately applied for space within this site.
 In June of 1997 the contract with the school was terminated as they needed more space.
 Sally Orr, the librarian clerk at the time, over saw the packing, removal and storage of all books and equipment.
 We were granted access to the old forestry bunkhouse on July 28, 1997.

 Our library grew to include a computer, then internet access.
 Our book numbers also grew.
 We held raffles and strawberry teas to raise funds.